League Rules

 Repeated infractions by any driver who continues to disobey the rules is subject to termination from WSRL

-Usually within 24 hours of a points race conclusion, grievance replays will have been submitted to the Chief Racing Steward and penalties levied, if necessary.
-Any penalty information will be posted to the league Discord.
+After being processed by the Review Committee, any penalty handed down will be posted to the league Discord.
 No other notification is sent out to drivers receiving penalties.

 5.4.
 Appeals

-If a driver feels that a penalty or other adjudication has been made in error, it is the drivers responsibility to file an appeal with the Chief Race Steward within 24 hours of the penalty being posted on Discord.
+If a driver feels that a penalty or other adjudication has been made in error, it is the drivers responsibility to file an appeal with the Admin within 24 hours of the penalty being posted on Discord.
 Appeals must be submitted via email and clearly explain the reason for filing the appeal.
-The appeal submission will then be reviewed by the competition committee.
-The original reviewer does not participate in the appeal process.
+The appeal submission will then be reexamined by the Review Committee.
 The decision of the committee is final.

 5.5.
 Official Results and Standings